International Civil Aviation Organization: Taiwan controversy

+North Korea controversy

+On 2 May 2025, the ICAO Council expressed grave concern over ongoing Global Navigation Satellite System (GNSS) radio frequency interference in the Incheon Flight Information Region (FIR), incidents that have persisted since 2 October 2024, and are attributed to North Korea, officially known as the Democratic People's Republic of Korea (DPRK).
+The Council emphasized that such interference endangers international air navigation safety and violates the principles of the Chicago Convention.
+It strongly urged the DPRK to adhere to its international obligations and prevent future occurrences.
+Given the severity of the situation, the Council is considering reporting the matter to the 42nd Session of the ICAO Assembly in September 2025, as per Article 54(k) of the Convention, and will continue to monitor developments closely.

 Statute

 The 9th edition of the Convention on International Civil Aviation includes modifications from years 1948 up to 2006.
 ICAO refers to its current edition of the convention as the Statute and designates it as ICAO Document 7300/9.
 The convention has 19 Annexes that are listed by title in the article Convention on International Civil Aviation.

 Membership

 As of April 2019, there are 193 ICAO members, consisting of 192 of the 193 UN members (all but Liechtenstein, which lacks an international airport), plus the Cook Islands.

-Despite Liechtenstein not being a direct party to ICAO, its government has delegated Switzerland to enter into the treaty on its behalf, and the treaty applies in the territory of Liechtenstein.
+Despite Liechtenstein not being a direct party to ICAO, its government delegated Switzerland to enter into the treaty on its behalf in 1947, and the treaty is applicable in the territory of Liechtenstein.